flow-project/flow/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug report
-about: Help us answer your questions/submit bigs
+about: You can report a bug in the Flow

 ---

-**Choose an option**
-This is a:
-- [ ] Question
-- [ ] Feature request
-- [ ] Bug report

 **Describe the issue**
-A clear and concise description of what the bug/question/feature request is.
+A clear and concise description of what the bug request is.

 **To Reproduce**
 Leave empty if not applicable.